VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/bacnet-driver.rst

 The following columns are optional:

     - **Write Priority** - BACnet priority for writing to this point.
 Valid values are 1-16.
 Missing this column or leaving the column blank will use the default priority of 16.
     - **COV Flag** - Either "True" or False".
 Determines if a BACnet Change of Value subscription should be established for this point.
 Missing this column or leaving the column blank will result in no change of value subscriptions being established.
+(Added to Master Driver version 3.1.2)

 Any additional columns will be ignored.
 It is common practice to include a **Point Name** or **Reference Point Name** to include the device documentation's name for the point and **Notes** and **Unit Details**" for additional information about a point.